devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 ## Terraform
 Terraform template is located at `terraform/azure`.
 It creates VM Scale Set based on Packer prepared imagestored in Managed disks
 Azure DevOps uses Azure Storage backend to store state file.
 Storrge account and Container should be created before staring the build.
 (Defaults are in backend.tfvars)

+Shout out to my peer Elena NEROSLAVSKAYA who originally started this project, I have atempted to expand on same project to include Shared Image gallery, her orginal documentation and blogpost is here https://cloudblogs.microsoft.com/opensource/2018/05/23/immutable-infrastructure-azure-vsts-terraform-packer-ansible/

 ## Prerequisites: